sergisproject/sergisproject.github.io/docs/json.md

 ### Action Object

-A SerGIS JSON Action Object is an object representing an action to do on the map.
+A SerGIS JSON Action Object is an object representing either a "Map Action" (an action to do on the map) or a "Gameplay Action" (an action that affects the gameplay).

 | Property | Type   | Value
 | -------- | -----  | -----
 | `name`   | string | The name of the action to perform.
 | `data`   | array  | Any data to pass as parameters to the action function.
 If the action function does not take any parameters, you can leave this out.

-The `name` of the action can be any of these actions:
+**Map Actions:** The `name`s of these actions are:

  - `buffer`
  - ...
  - ...
  - ...

-There are also 3 "special" actions that do not affect the map, but rather affect the game sequence.
-They cannot be combined with the "normal" actions listed above.
-The "special" actions are:
+**Gameplay Actions:** These actions do not affect the map, but rather affect the game sequence.
+The `name`s of these actions are:

+ - `explain`: Show an explanation for why the choice that the user chose was correct or incorrect (`data` should be an array of [Content objects][contentobject] holding the explanation to display; in most cases, it will be an array of only one [Content object][contentobject]).
+If this is provided before any Map Actions, it will be shown to the user before those Map Actions are rendered.
- - `goto`: Go to a specific prompt (`data` should have 1 item: the prompt index to go to).
+ - `goto`: Go to a specific prompt (`data` should have 1 item: the prompt index to go to). **Cannot be combined with Map Actions!**
- - `continue`: Move on to the next prompt without performing an action (`data` not required).
+ - `continue`: Move on to the next prompt without performing an action (`data` not required). **Cannot be combined with Map Actions!**
- - `logout`: Log the user out (`data` not required).
+ - `logout`: Log the user out (`data` not required). **Cannot be combined with Map Actions!**

 ### Content Object